BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/updating-epilogue-outfits.md

 This procedure is meant to do the following, in this order:

-- Check whether the level the player is currently in the Epilogue level, `EPI_Main_A`
+- Check whether the epilogue level has already been loaded once.
+If it has, it means the player has reached the epilogue, and will need the new outfits to be applied retroactively.
-- It'll check whether
+- It then checks a custom DB, which you'll be setting up in a moment.
+This DB checks for the following information: The character to give the equipment to, the flag to check, the bool value (0 or 1) that will check whether the flag is True or False, the new item to add, and the slot it should go in (like camp clothes, camp shoes, and underwear, etc).
+- Using the flag(s) and character(s) you set up in each entry of your custom DB, GetFlag will check whether each flag on their linked character

 ## Other Epilogue Clothing DBs